rtoal/ple/test/README.md

     optionally write something to `stderr`.
 Any `stderr` output will be passed on to the user (E.G. how to download/install the prerequisites).
 * `test` script requirements:
-  * This one is also simple.
-The first argument it receives is the program type (E.G. `wordcount`, `triples`, etc).
-Any/all other arguments along with the standard input must be passed to the program that is being run.
   * The `test` script has the following environmental variables available to it:
     * `TMPDIR` - Temporary directory (useful for compilation output)
     * `TESTDIR` - Directory that the test is in
+    * `TESTNAME` - name of the test that is being run
+    * `TESTARGS` - arguments to pass through to the test.
   * Any standard output, standard error, and the exit code must be passed back to the caller.
   * Preferably, use the `TMPDIR` environmental variables to avoid cluttering